open-power-ref-design-toolkit/opsmgr/README.rst

     Kibana user: kibana
     Kibana password: kibana

-For security purposes it is recommended for users to change these passwords immediately after initial install.
+For security purposes it is recommended users change these passwords immediately after initial install.
 Documented practices to change default passwords for other Ops applications should be observed as well.